Kjw072892/TCSS305-hw1b-kjw0728/README.md

 Winter 2025

 ## Assignment Overview
-For assignment 1b, we were tasked to create a JUnit test that tests all of our classes for the application, create our classes implementing the interfaces we were given, and follow the applications API paperwork (closly) whilst ensuring that all features were added to the application.
-The application we are to build is a generic online store application.
+ For assignment 1b, the task involved creating a JUnit test to evaluate all classes for the application, implementing the provided interfaces to create the necessary classes, and closely follow the application's API documentation to ensure all features were added, The application being developed is a generic online store.
+ The user interacts with a GUI to add items in their shopping cart, and the GUI displays the number of items in their cart and the number of unique items inside their shopping cart, as well as the total price of all the items.
-We were given the GUI and our task was to connect the logic to the GUI.
+ The GUI was provided, and the task required connecting the application logic to the GUI.
-We are also tasked to ensure that we build and implement our own testing platform to ensure that the application meets our standards and to potentially catch any feature breaking bugs before pushing the application to production.
+ Additionally, a custom testing platform was to be built and implemented to ensure the application meets defined standards and to itdentify any bugs that could potentially break features before the application is pushed to production.

 ## Technical Impression:
-For the record, I will be recording my impressions everytime I work on this project.
+For the reccord, impressions will be recorded every time work is done on this project.
-First day of working on this project I was able to complete the StoreItem Class.
+On the first day of working on the project, the StoreItem class and the StoreItemOrder class were completed.
-It wasn't too difficult since I had already done it once for assignment 1a.
+The StoreItem class was not challenging at all, as it was more or less assignment 1a, which was previously completed.
-The only difference was that I had to create an overriden toString method, equals method, and hashCode method.
+The primary difference was the need to create overridden methods of the toString, equals, and hashCode methods.
-I have never created an equals method or hashCode method before, so it was interesting learnig about how the two methods were suppose to work, and the syntaxes that was required to get them to work the way the API paperwork needed them to work.
+Createing the equals and hashCode method was a new experience, since these methods were'nt used at all (although they were introduced) in CSS 142 and CSS 143.
+This provided an opportunity to relearn how these methods were to function within the project.
+The StoreItemOrder class was a similar experience to the StoreItem class.
+The most difficult class to construct from scratch was the StoreCart class.
+Apart from having to conduct research on what a record class is, how its implimented within a child class, and how to utilize the getCartSize method throughout the class in order to ensure propper information was displayed in the GUI, the add method was the real trouble maker.
+There was a persistent bug where everytime the user clicked on the quantity box in the GUI, the number of unique items inside the cart would increase.
+The debugger feature on intellij really helped narrow down the location of the bug within the add method.
+The second thing that was challenging was the calculate method.
+Although the concept is quiet simple, having to figure out how to cleanly write code to where the bulksets would get multiplied to get the total price of the bulkset, and then add that to the total price of the remaining items not in bulk, was definetly headache inducing.
+The next step now is to create the Tests for the application.

 ## Unresolved problems in my submission: